 What happens if I miss it?
 What if I make a mistake?
 Is God gonna speak to me?
 Does He care?
 How do I even hear?
 Is it me or God?

 Making a big life decision is something that we all will face at one time or another.
 And these types of questions may come up.
-There’s not a formula to hearing God’s voice but here are a couple of things to keep in mind when you are seeking direction.
+There’s no formula to hearing God’s voice but here are a few of things to keep in mind when you are seeking direction.

 It’s not if God will speak to us, He does speak to us.